AndreBaltazar8/ablac/docs/bootstrap.md

 host. `make ablac` then uses
-it to rebuild the current sources. `make self-rebuild` builds another compiler, requires byte-identical LLVM IR from both compilers, audits the child for project-C host symbols, and uses it to build and run a native probe.
+it to rebuild the current sources. `make self-rebuild` builds another compiler, requires byte-identical LLVM IR from both compilers, audits the child for unresolved Abla runtime symbols, and uses it to build and run a native probe.

 The published binary is trusted only as the initial translator.
 The readable Abla source graph and fixed-point check define the maintained compiler.
 A